-Crop progress in the United States: soybeans
+Crop Progress in the United States: Corn

-Crop progress in the United States: Soybeans
+Crop Progress in the United States: Soybeans

-As old crop soybean stocks decline throughout the summer, the health of the new crop, which is in the process of growing, becomes of increasing importance.
+As old crop stocks decline throughout the summer, the health of the new crop, which is in the process of growing, becomes of increasing importance.
 Weather conditions, such as temperature and rainfall, can greatly impact crop development and yields.
 Unexpected circumstances including drought, flooding or extreme heat between planting and harvest can significantly affect the supply dynamics of soybeans, leading to increased volatility in futures prices.

-Average weekly CVOL for Corn (CVL) and Soybeans (SVL)
+Average Weekly CVOL for Corn (CVL) and Soybeans (SVL)

-That peak in volatility coincides with the release of the USDA Acreage report, which is arguably the most impactful USDA reports released throughout the year, reporting the definitive estimation of planted acreage by the nation’s farmers.
+The late-June peak in volatility coincides with the release of the USDA Acreage report, which is arguably the most impactful USDA reports released throughout the year, reporting the definitive estimation of planted acreage by the nation’s farmers.
 While Prospective Plantings, which is released on the last weekday of March, reports intended acreage for principal crops for the upcoming crop year; Acreage reports planted crops, serving as an indicator of how well the reality of the crop year met expectations at its outset.
 As is the case for many reports, analyst polling affects price movement post release, whereby a release reporting less than expected acreage would have a bullish effect on markets, and a release reporting more than expected acreage, bearish.

-Seasonal outlook, June-August 2024
+Seasonal Outlook, June-August 2025

-Express a view or precision hedge
+Express a View or Precision-Hedge

 Trade Grains and Oilseeds